How to Discipline a Child without Criticism And Shame

 Our eight-year-old daughter is a sensitive soul.
 Ever since I can remember we’ve been able to visibly see the impact our words and reactions have on her.
 She’s also spirited and independent so in the first few years of her life, her behaviors elicited quite a few words and reactions from her father and me, many of which I regret.

-Fortunately, we have figured out a way to approach her challenging behaviors much more effectively in recent years through the discovery of conscious parenting and lots of learning on child development and neuropsychology.
+Fortunately, we have figured out a way to approach her challenging behaviors much more effectively in recent years through the discovery of positive parenting , positive discipline and lots of learning on child development and neuropsychology.

 After all, when we know better, we can do better, and things are in fact, much much better now.